IBM-Swift-Sunset/Bridging/README.md

 ... <br /> These limitations should hopefully be very short-term.

 In order to compile code that calls `bridge()` functions both on Linux and on other platforms, we provide extensions to NSDictionary, NSArray, NSSet and NSString, to add bridge() functions on non-Linux platforms.

+## License

+This library is licensed under Apache 2.0.
+Full license text is available in [LICENSE](LICENSE.txt).